-Kruger National Park is one of the largest parks in African continent boasting an almost 2 million hectares of land, 19,455sq km to be exact.
+Kruger National Park is one of the largest parks in African continent boasting almost 2 million hectares of land, 19,455sq km to be exact.
 It is South Africa’s most iconic game-viewing destination.
-It is the largest in South Africa, and was first proclaimed in 1898 as the Sabie Game Reserve by the then president of the Transvaal Republic, Paul Kruger.
-On 31 May 1926 the National Parks Act was proclaimed and with it the merging of the Sabie and Shingwedzi Game Reserves into the Kruger National Park as we know it today.
+It is the largest in South Africa and was first proclaimed in 1898 as the Sabie Game Reserve by the then president of the Transvaal Republic, Paul Kruger.
+On 31 May 1926 the National Parks Act was proclaimed and with it, the merging of the Sabie and Shingwedzi Game Reserves into the Kruger National Park as we know it today.

 Those who prefer driving themselves can do so through the park and camp or book in either the self-catering chalets or any lodges and tented camps available.
 The luxurious getaway seekers and wildlife enthusiasts both find Kruger extremely popular.
 Flights options are available daily from Johannesburg to the nearby Skukuza, Phalaborwa, Hoedspruit and Kruger Mpumalanga International Airport.